Linusdsnoif/League-Of-Legend-GameLength-Game-Length-Analysis/README.md

 ## Introduction of Columns
 The dataset introduces a comprehensive array of columns featuring gameplay metrics and match outcomes from professional League of Legends esports matches.
 The data set has 150180 rows, and here is an introduction to some of the key columns the project is going to work on:

+- 'killsat15' : One team's count of kill for each individual player and team at 15mins.

+- 'assistsat15' : One team's count of assists for each individual player and team at 15mins.

+- 'opp_killsat15' : The opponent's count of kill for each individual player and team at 15mins.

+- 'opp_assistsat15' : The opponent's count of assists for each individual player and team at 15mins.

-- 'killsdiffat15' : The 'killsdiffat15' is the new column createdd that finds the total difference of kills between both teams at 15mins.
+- 'killsdiffat15' : The 'killsdiffat15' is the new column createdd that finds the total difference of kills(killsat15 - opp_killsat15) between both teams at 15mins.

-- 'assistsdiffat15': The 'assistsdiffat15' is the new createdd that finds the total difference of assists between both teams at 15mins.
+- 'assistsdiffat15': The 'assistsdiffat15' is the new createdd that finds the total difference of assists(assistsat15 - opp_assistsat15) between both teams at 15mins.

 - 'xpdiffat15': The 'xp' column records the total difference of experience between both team at 15mins.